simbav911/BTCz-Pay/README.md

 Edit `config.js`:

 * Point it to a new Couchdb database
-* Point it to a Bitcoin Core RPC server
+* Point it to a BitcoinZ Core RPC server
+* Update coinmarketcap API key

 Tests
 -----

 ```
-$ npm test !!
-To update !!
+Tests in progress
 ```

 Running